Back to Insights

 Unfair dismissalbaseline

-Multipliers derived from cases with extracted claim type data.
-Many cases have multiple claim types, so these are directional rather than precise.
-Rows marked "est." are not data-derived.
+Caveat: many cases have multiple claim types, so these multipliers are directional rather than precise.

 What the backlog means for you

-For context: an unfair dismissal case filed in England & Wales in 2024 took an average of 1 yr 2 mo from filing year to a published decision.
+For context: an unfair dismissal case filed in England & Wales in 2024 took an average of 14.5 months to reach a published decision.
 Adjusted for the current backlog, a similar case filed today is likely to take around 17 months.

 These are averages across published decisions.
 Cases that settle or are withdrawn before a judgment is issued are not in the dataset — the actual median for all claims (including those that resolve early) is likely shorter.